Credit rating agencies hold a lot of power

 Individual investors can be pro-active and through sound financial planning, do what it takes to enjoy financial success.
 However, our personal success is tied to the success of the province we all call home.

 If Ontario fails then we will all suffer.
-Provincial services like heath care and education are expensive and require a healthy economy generating sufficient tax revenue to balance the books.
+Provincial services like health care and education are expensive and require a healthy economy generating sufficient tax revenue to balance the books.

 Balancing the books will be Premier Wynne’s biggest challenge.
 Her success with financial management will define Ontario’s financial strength in the years ahead and greatly impact everyone’s financial stability.